Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Results

-\textit{Critically across all n=10 \citep{Wu2023} models, for 96.73\% (740 out of the previously mentioned 765 above; 95\% confidence interval (Beta dist / Clopper-Pearson) 95.21 to 97.87\%) of the single point errors in logical forms for single verb sentences where the agent was on the left, modified by a prepositional phrase, and the error was in the agent part, the error in the logical form was that the agent index was accidentally assigned to the specific expected prepositional phrase noun (the one closest to the verb on the left side) instead of the original agent noun.} (Figure \ref{attraction_errors_figure}) This does not vary much from randomly initialized and trained model to model, with the model-level average at 97.07\% of such errors exactly as predicted (stderr=2.23\% (n=10)), with 7 of 10 models having 100\% of these errors exactly as predicted by our hypothesis\footnote{\begin{footnotesize}Fraction for each model as predicted: [0.970, 0.761, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 0.976, 1.0]). \end{footnotesize} }.
+\textit{Critically across all n=10 \citep{Wu2023} models, for 96.73\% (740 of the 765 above; 95\% CI (Clopper-Pearson) 95.21 to 97.87\%) of the single point errors in logical forms for single verb sentences where the agent was on the left, modified by a prepositional phrase, and the error was in the agent part, the error in the logical form was that the agent index was accidentally assigned to the specific expected prepositional phrase noun (the one closest to the verb on the left side) instead of the original agent noun.} (Figure \ref{attraction_errors_figure}) This does not vary much from randomly initialized and trained model to model, with the model-level average at 97.07\% of such errors exactly as predicted (stderr=2.23\% (n=10)), with 7 of 10 models having 100\% of these errors exactly as predicted by our hypothesis\footnote{\begin{footnotesize}Fraction for each model as predicted: [0.970, 0.761, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 0.976, 1.0]). \end{footnotesize} }.
 The attraction to the nearest noun hypothesis predicts that the offset in the agent index varies with prepositional phrase recursion depth (as at depth > 1, there are multiple attractor prepositional nouns to choose from). \footnote{\begin{footnotesize}See "Appendix: Attraction errors" (\ref{attraction_errors}) for examples of different pp recursion depths. \end{footnotesize} }

-We report that for all (n=22) single logical form part errors observed (from running n=10 separate Transformer models over the 1000 sentences in the split) where in the input the agent is left of the verb and has a depth=2 prepositional phrase modification in this split, in 100\% (95\% confidence interval (Beta dist / Clopper-Pearson) 84.6 to 100\%; n=22) of those sentences the error in the agent right-index matched our prediction. \textbf{\citep{Wu2023} Encoder-Decoder Transformer on new v\_dat\_p2 pp moved to recipient (from theme) split - as hard as hardest previous generalization split}
+We report that for all (n=22) single logical form part errors observed (n=10 models, random weight init, random train data order, eval on n=1000 examples, combine errors) where in the input the agent is left of the verb and has a depth=2 prepositional phrase modification in this split, in 100\% (95\% CI (Clopper-Pearson) 84.6 to 100\%; n=22) of those sentences the error in the agent right-index matched our prediction\footnote{\begin{footnotesize}50\% rate expected under null hypothesis of random pp noun substituting as agent rejected with p<0.05 by Clopper-Pearson\end{footnotesize}}. \textbf{\citep{Wu2023} Encoder-Decoder Transformer on new v\_dat\_p2 pp moved to recipient (from theme) split - as hard as hardest previous generalization split}